 As you make progress toward accomplishing your goals, it is important to be open to feedback.
 Where will this feedback come from?
 How often will you solicit feedback?
 Most companies have formal performance review programs that allow a leadership team to offer feedback on a regular basis.
 However, you may also want to reach out to colleagues to understand how you are performing.
 If you are a business owner, your employees and customers may be able to provide feedback.

 Developing your skills is another really important element of success, yet so many people do not define learning paths for themselves.
 Keeping your skills fresh means that you stay competitive in the workplace, are able to stretch your career opportunities, and even open doors to new and better opportunities.
-IAW members can keep their skills fresh by utilizing LinkedIn Learning at the innovator membership level, attending new webinars, or reviewing the library of business and career-related webinars on our BrightTalk and YouTube Channels.
+IAW members can keep their skills fresh by utilizing LinkedIn Learning at the innovator membership level, attending new webinars, or reviewing the library of business and career-related webinars on our BrightTalk and Podcast.

 On the right side of the Mentor Map, we identify three groups of people who will help support you.
 These are role models, mentors, and sponsors.

 - Role models: Who do you look up to and aspire to be like?
 Follow these people on their social channels.
 Subscribe to their websites and newsletters.
 Try to see them speak in person when possible.
 Learn from them and be inspired!

 - Mentors: A mentor can come from within your organization or be outside of it, but they should be somebody who meets the needs we listed at the start of this post.
-In Your Guide to Mentoring Success, we identify how to find a mentor, establish the relationship, and track your progress.
+In How to Mentor Fearlessly, we identify how to be a mentor, establish a relationship, and the benefits of mentoring.